-Several hours after Texas A&M beat Duke in the Chick-fil-A Bowl on New Year's Eve in Atlanta, which ended up being Johnny Manziel's final college game, Manziel would be celebrating New Year's Day in Miami with recording artist Drake.
+Several hours after Texas A&M beat Duke in the Chick-fil-A Bowl on New Year's Eve in Atlanta, which would end up being Johnny Manziel's final college game, Manziel would be celebrating New Year's Day in Miami with recording artist Drake.

 Don't we all wish we had a social calendar like Manziel's?
 Except that on the biggest football weekend of the year, in the country's biggest town, Manziel is nowhere to be found around Super Bowl XLVIII.

-In fact, he's clear across the country, about as far as you get get in the continental U.S., working out in San Diego to prepare for the draft.
-It's not that Manziel wasn't invited to the Super Bowl; he was, per his agent, Erik Burkhardt, but Manziel is avoiding the spotlight this weekend and preparing for the draft.
+In fact, he's clear across the country, about has far as you get get in the continental U.S., working out in San Diego to prepare for the draft.
+It's not that Manziel wasn't invited to the Super Bowl; he was, per his agent, Erik Burkhardt, but Manziel is choosing to avoid the spotlight this weekend and prepare for the draft.